yaapu/FrskyTelemetryScript/README.md

 ## Voltage Sources

-Battery voltage is tracked independentely for 3 battery sources: FLVSS, analog port A2 and flight controller.
-(The script can use the A2 analog voltage source from X4R and X6R receivers, a2 would be displayed next to cell voltage).
-In single battery mode a short press of [ENTER] on Taranis or [ENCODER] on Horus cycles between all the sources.
-Min value is also tracked for the 3 sources and can be shown with a [MENU] short press on Taranis or [SYS] on the Horus.
+Battery voltage is tracked independentely for 2 battery sources: FLVSS and flight controller battery monitor.
+In single battery mode a short press of [ENTER] on Taranis cycles between all the sources.
+Min value is also tracked for the 2 sources and can be shown with a [MENU] short press on Taranis.

 Note:If you use a second FLVSS voltage sensor the OpenTX variable has to be renamed to "Cel2"

 When a second battery is detected the script also tracks "aggregate" battery values and shows a "B1+B2" label in the right panel.
 Cell value and battery voltage is the "minimum" between the two batteries, current is summed and capacity percent is averaged.
 A short press of [MENU] on Taranis or [ENCODER] on the Horus will show min/max values for this aggregate view.

-In dual battery mode a short press of [ENTER] on the Taranis or [ENCODER] on the Horus switches from single aggregate view to individual dual battery view.
-Subsequent short presses of [ENTER]/[ENCODER] in this dual view will cycle between voltage sources.
-In dual view a short press of [MENU] on Taranis or [SYS] on Horus shows individual packs min/max values.
+In dual battery mode a short press of [ENTER] on the Taranis switches from single aggregate view to individual dual battery view.
+Subsequent short presses of [ENTER] in this dual view will cycle between voltage sources.
+In dual view a short press of [MENU] on Taranis shows individual packs min/max values.

-To get back to aggregate view and retain the selected voltage source short press [EXIT] on Taranis or [RTN] on Horus.
+To get back to aggregate view and retain the selected voltage source short press [EXIT] on Taranis.

+For detailed info on supported battery configuration please check the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki/Supported-battery-configurations)

-**Note:In widget mode voltage source cycling is not available, the voltage source has to be selected from the menu**
+**Note:On the Horus voltage source has to be selected from the menu and Min/Max values are accessible by switching to the dedicated screen**

 ## Airspeed vs Groundspeed